-The price is pretty high for a mini to consider.
-They have upgraded the motor with variable speed, though.
-But I think I would go for a midi like the Delta 46-460 (amazon link) instead at this price point.
+The price is pretty high for a mini to consider as they have upgraded the motor with variable speed.
+But I think I would go for a midi like the Delta 46-460 (amazon link) instead, at this cost point.

 Why consider jet jwl 1015

 Talk about the qualities; they absolutely nailed it.
 Jet is the go-to choice for many beginners, as well as the pro-level turners.

 I don’t know if you noticed that a wide range of clubs is taking classes with Jets around the United States.
 They have built trust.

 Jet 1015 is very much able to give your wood chunks the treatment it needs.
 Suitable speed for bowls under 10”, dead-on headstock and tailstock alignment, allows MT2 accessories with five years of warranty.

 You can lock the workpiece into 24 positions.
 The motor doesn’t have a heating-up problem like the others.
 At least I haven’t heard anyone saying that to date.